-And, with the wedding season almost upon us, we’ve decided to share some fun and surprising facts about eight wedding traditions!
+We’ve decided to share some fun and surprising facts about eight wedding traditions!

 1. Putting a ring on it

 Wedding rings are worn on the fourth finger of the left hand because people once believed that this finger had a vein that ran straight to the heart.
-That was before medical science debunked this theory and discovered how the circulatory system actually operated!
+That was before medical science debunked this theory and discovered how the circulatory system actually works!

-2. Best Day of Your Life
+2. Best Day of your Life

 It might be one of the most popular days for couples to walk down the aisle, but Saturday was once considered the unluckiest day for a wedding.
 According to English folklore, Wednesday was instead the best day.
-The Ancient Romans believed that couples should not marry in May, as this was when they celebrated their dead.
+The Ancient Romans believed that couples shouldn't marry in May, as this was when they celebrated their dead.

-3. A Piece of Cake
+3. Piece of cake

 Wedding cakes have been part of the wedding ritual since medieval times.
 In Ancient Rome, a cake made from wheat or barley was broken over the bride’s head to symbolise good fortune.
 As part of the custom, the couple then ate some crumbs from the cake.

-4. Stag’s Head
+4. Stag’s head